microsoft/azuredevopslabs/labs/azuredevops/prereq/readme.md

     ![](images/clone-2.png)

 1. From **Team Explorer**, double-click **PartsUnlimited.sln** from the **Solutions** section to open the solution.
-You can ignore warnings about unsupported project types (just click OK on the prompted window and ignore the migration report opened on the browser)
+You can ignore if you see any warnings about unsupported project types (just click OK on the prompted window and ignore the migration report opened on the browser)

     ![](images/007.png)